 South Petherton, Somerset TA13 5HH

 These privately owned gardens were once the home of the late, great Margery Fish.
-The gardens open on Feb 1, Tuesday to Sunday, 10am -5pm for the snowdrops and there is a special NGS Open Day on Sunday 19 February.
-The snowdrops are planted in clumps around the woodland and ditch garden and are a delight.
+The gardens open on Feb 1, Tuesday to Sunday, 10am -5pm for the snowdrops.
+There are around 150 different varieties of snowdrops are planted in clumps around the woodland and ditch garden and they truly are a delight.
 There’s a fabulous display in a raised bed where you can get below the plants and see the flowers close up.
 Plus there are plenty of other late winter and early spring flowers.
 Some snowdrops are usually for sale in the nursery, but if you are a true galanthophile do visit snowdrop experts, Avon Bulbs nearby in Mid Lambrook.
 Visit the East Lambrook Manor Gardens website for more information.
 Keep an eye out for a series of lectures about Margery Fish and the snowdrops and have a peek into the Studio Gallery to see some of Jason Ingram’s fabulous snowdrop photographs from the garden.

 Nr Wheatley, Oxfordshire OX33 1JZ

 Waterperry Gardens has over 60 different varieties of these winter beauties growing in borders and lawns across the site.
-There are two special snowdrop weekends scheduled to coincide when these dainty flowers are at their best, this year they are 18 – 19 and 25 – 26 February, plus don’t miss the free guided tours each day.
+There is a special snowdrop weekend scheduled to coincide when these dainty flowers are at their best, this year it’s Saturday 22nd and Sunday 23 February 2020, plus don’t miss the free guided tours each day.
 The riverside walk is alive with aconites and snowdrops and the prefect place to spot wildlife if you are lucky.
 Check out the Waterperry Gardens website for more information.

 Shaftesbury Snowdrop Festival

 More than a garden to visit, this is a whole festival for snowdrops and this year the main event is Saturday Feb 8 2020 when there is a Study, Sale and Social Day – tickets are available here.
 But there are snowdrops to see from late January into March.
 It’s a unique project to create Britain’s very first Snowdrop Town and offers a series f free and accessible snowdrop walks in open public spaces and along the pathways through the town.
 The team has planted over 180 000 snowdrops and will keep planting.
 There’s a lot to see and do and most of it is free.
 There’s an art exhibition, a snowdrop map to follow around the town and a heritage collection of snowdrops on show at the Shaftesbury Museum and Gardens.
 For more information visit the Shaftesbury Snowdrops website.